 Call Preszler Injury Lawyers Today

 If you have questions about the terms of your employer’s group insurance plan, Preszler Injury Lawyers may be able to review your policy and provide useful assistance and advice.
-Call Preszler Injury Lawyers today at (416) 364-2000 for an initial, free consultation.
+Call Preszler Injury Lawyers today at 1-800-JUSTICE for an initial, free consultation.